cyfdecyf/xrepo-apache-arrow/README.md

 ## Building PyArrow package

-Take a look at [`build.sh`](./build.sh) and change according to your need.

-- Currently, only Arrow 7.0.0 is supported.
-- You can easily select different compilers.

-Requirements:

-- Linux system with cmake, make, gcc and other build releated tools.
+System requirements:

+- Same system requirements as building Arrow above, plus
 - Python 3 environment with `cython` and `numpy` installed.
   - The `build.sh` script has a `setup_python_env` function which sets up the minimal python environment using `conda`
   - You can comment the call to `setup_python_env` to use your own python environment.
   - Tested with `cython==0.29.28` and `numpy==1.21.5`.
 Other versions may also work.

+Take a look at [`build.sh`](./build.sh) and change according to your need.

+- Currently, only Arrow 7.0.0 is supported.
+- You can easily select different compilers.

 After making necessary changes to `build.sh`, just run it: